-Dickinson grant and merit aid is not available for part-time study.
+Institutional aid (e.g. grant, merit) is not available for part-time study.
 Federal Direct Loan funds are available for half-time enrollment.
 Students may be eligible to receive a Federal Pell Grant if enrolled less than half-time.
 Students enrolled less than half-time will enter Federal loan repayment.
 Students must receive approval to enroll part-time from the Registrar.
 Students should confirm with Housing that they can live in campus housing while part-time.
 Annual fees for part-time study are listed here.